- Sports Injuries

 - About us

 A groin strain is a tear or rupture to any one of the muscles resulting in pain and swelling.
-The correct treatment and rehabilitation is important to avoid recurring groin strains.
+We explain the symptoms, treatment and rehabilitation exercises for a groin strain.

 Groin strain symptoms

 Symptoms of an acute groin strain typically include a sudden sharp pain in the groin area, either in the belly of the muscle or higher.
 The athlete may or may not be able to play on depending on how bad it is.
 There may also be rapid swelling followed by bruising.
 Groin strains are graded 1, 2 or 3 depending on the extent of the injury.
 See groin strain assessment for more details.